Lo sentimos, este artículo no está disponible todavía en el idioma que buscas.

 Remember that 5G may not always be available because it’s usually only accessible in bigger cities.
 If you venture into more remote areas, it might drop to 4G or 3G.

 Both Saily and Airalo have garnered attention, each with its strengths and areas for improvement.
-Many travelers who used Airalo left reviews on Trustpilot praising the easy setup and prices.
+Many travelers who used Airalo left reviews on Trustpilot praising the easy setup and prices — right now, Airalo has a rating of 3.8 stars.
 However, some mention variability in data speeds, especially in high-traffic zones or remote areas, slow customer support, and struggles in getting a refund.

-With a 4.0 rating on Trustpilot, Saily receives praise for its prices, the help chatroom, and easy setup.
+With a 4.6 rating on Trustpilot, Saily receives praise for its prices and easy setup.
 However, some users did have problems with 5G speed in some destinations, but 24/7 customer support solved many of those issues.

-Beyond data plans and coverage, the extra perks can really set one eSIM service apart from another — this is a point where Saily has a big advantage.
+Beyond data plans and coverage, the extra perks can really set one eSIM service apart from another — this is where Saily has a big advantage.
 It comes with added security features, which is something most eSIM services don't offer.
+Also, as mentioned before, Saily has a monthly eSIM subscription called the Saily Ultra plan, which comes with various perks.

 Airalo, on the other hand, keeps things simple.
 It's a solid eSIM service that gives you access to plans in over 200 destinations, but that's pretty much it.
 There's no extra security or an ad blocker baked in — it's just a way to stay connected.